 Paul Watson is a man on a mission – a lifelong mission to protect the creatures of the Earth, most notably those in our oceans.

 In this post, you’ll find everything you need to know about the man.
-But to get a better sense of his passion, have a listen to my audio interview with Paul Watson.
-(Click on the link.
-It’s 4 minutes long.)
+But to get a better sense of his passion, have a listen to my original audio interview with Paul.
+This was for a current affairs story on Japanese whaling for Radio 2ser.

-(I spoke by satellite phone to him in the Antarctic at the height of the ‘whale wars’, the day after his ship had chased down and collided with a Japanese whaling vessel.)
+I spoke by satellite phone to him in the Antarctic at the height of the ‘Whale Wars’ in 2007 – the day after his ship had chased down and tangled with a Japanese whaling vessel.

 Paul Watson is a polarising character for sure.
 Governments and even Greenpeace have labeled him an eco-terrorist.
 But for many people, he’s an eco-hero – the man responsible for saving thousands of whales and sea animals.